roarbb/Datagrid/README.md

 # Datagrid

-***

 Datagrid is PHP component to creating tables from a set of data.

 ## Installation

-The recommended way to install Guzzle is through [Composer](http://getcomposer.org).
+The recommended way to install Datagrid is through [Composer](http://getcomposer.org).

 ```bash